mhujer/blog.martinhujer.cz/source/_posts/2017/2017-09-07-php-7-2-is-due-in-november-whats-new.md

 title: PHP 7.2 is due in November.
 What's new?
 ---

 PHP 7.2 is planned to be released on 30th November 2017 (see [the timetable](https://wiki.php.net/todo/php72#timetable)).
 And it comes with two new security features in the core, several smaller improvements and some language legacy clean-ups.
-In the article, I will explain you what the improvements and changes are.
+In the article, I will describe what the improvements and changes are.
 I read [the RFCs](https://wiki.php.net/rfc#php_next_72), discussions on _internals_ and [PRs on Github](https://github.com/php/php-src/pulls), so you don't have to.

 _I'll update the article if there are any significant changes in PHP 7.2 until release._